yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 display’s native one.

 In contrast, `upsampling` means taking a smaller frame and stretching it to fit a bigger display.
-It results in a lower quality image, but users with low end GPUs, particularly users of integrated graphics, may prefer to have better framerates over image quality.
+It results in a lower quality image, but users with low-end GPUs, particularly users of integrated graphics, may prefer to have better framerates over image quality.

 {{< imgs
 	"./art.png|A work of art (read left to right)"